Do you believe you are enough?

 After my youngest had just left for college I’d made a life-altering decision.
 I became an empty nester and decided to leave my twenty-six-year marriage.
 I didn’t like the term empty nester.
 It sounded too sad, so I told my friends I was a Freebird and took my free bird status seriously—too seriously, it turned out.
 After leaving a marriage that was suffocating, I said yes to weekend trips, meeting friends, joining writing courses, starting a coaching business, buying a new home, and dating while navigating a divorce.
 I didn’t know how to back out of any of it even though I was stressed, but my body had its own wisdom.
 I ended up in the hospital not once, but twice.
 I was diagnosed with an unnamed virus with migrating arthritis.
 I left the hospital with a walker.
 It felt like my nervous system had been short-circuited and I was forced to rest.
 I chose to listen to the messages my body had sent me and let go of everything to focus on my health.
 During my seven-month recovery, I reevaluated everything and searched for a new direction.

 I returned to my core values—making a difference in a meaningful way.
 As I healed and sorted out my priorities, I discovered Martha Beck’s “Wayfinder Life Coach Training.”
 I was drawn to her mind-body coaching techniques that were research and science-based.
 Her coaching program was a perfect fit—a blend of the mind-body work I’d done in yoga, therapy, and alternative healing classes where I learned how to listen to myself.
-Her experience and coaching philosophy mirrored the journey I’d chronicled in my memoir.
+I also found Somatic Experiencing and healed much of my past that talk therapy couldn’t.
+I became a Somatic Practitioner and blend it with my coaching.
+This combination has helped me and my clients move from living in a state of survival to state of safety and now I live a life that’s in align with my soul’s purpose.

-I start most mornings walking my adopted husky, Lu, on the strand in Manhattan Beach.
+I start most mornings with a dose of sunshine, walking my adopted husky, Lu.
 It gets our day off to a great start.
 I continue giving back through volunteering.
-I volunteer for a high school youth program that exposes teens to a variety of career paths as they think about the schools they might apply to.
-Amongst other things, they learn the importance of networking, thank you notes, and eye contact.
 I also enjoy being a member of a collaborative giving circle that pools donation dollars to make a larger impact on Los Angeles-based non-profits that are helping the most vulnerable in our community.

 When I’m not walking my dog, volunteering, promoting my book, or coaching, you can find me skiing, sailing, hiking, doing yoga, spending time with friends, or planning my next adventure.